JRodriguez012/IT1025/Lab8/readme.md

 ### Code of Ethics
 A code of ethics establishes guidelines for what is considered acceptable behavior among a professional or social group.
 The Association for Computing Machinery (ACM) created a code of ethics to identify common issues among and provide ethical instructions for computing professionals.
 ### Intellectual Property
 A trademark is a word, phrase, logo, shape, or sound that identifies a source of goods or services.
-Trademarks
+Trademarks are intended to protect intellectual property and protect consumers from being deceived by someone disguised as a more well known company.
+My svg image was automatically copyrighted when I created it, but it would be important to register for a copyright if I intend to use my svg image for commercial purposes.
+A registered copyright is needed to take legal action against someone who used the copyrighted work without permission.
 ### Information Collection

 ## Conclusion